“…makes music in a way that is meaningful to audiences in the 21st Century.”

 A conducting fellow at the Aspen Music Festival and the Cabrillo Festival of Contemporary Music, Daniel has studied with Kurt Masur, Edo de Waart, Robert Spano, Hugh Wolff, Larry Rachleff, Marin Alsop, Daniel Lewis, David Effron, and Gunther Schuller.

-Daniel is an accomplished composer, and has received commissions from the Eastman Wind Ensemble, Rockford Symphony, and UIC Theater Department, among others.
-He was the composer-in-residence for the International Horn Society’s 2014 Southeast Horn Workshop, and was a finalist and diploma winner of the International Prokofiev Composition Contest in April 2008.
+Also an accomplished composer, Daniel was the composer-in-residence for the International Horn Society’s 2014 Southeast Horn Workshop, and was a finalist and diploma winner of the International Prokofiev Composition Contest in April 2008.

-Daniel has a strong connection to the Russian tradition of conducting, having studied conducting at the St. Petersburg Conservatory, Eastman School of Music, and Northwestern University, and counting among his mentors Leonid Korchmar, Neil Varon and Victor Yampolsky.
-In addition, he has studied composition at the University of Wisconsin-Madison, and privately with internationally-renown composer Richard Danielpour.
+Fluent in Russian, Daniel has studied conducting at the St. Petersburg Conservatory, Eastman School of Music, and Northwestern University, counting among his mentors Leonid Korchmar, Neil Varon and Victor Yampolsky.
+He has studied composition with Richard Danielpour.
+Daniel lives in Kitchener, Ontario with his wife, hornist Marie-Sonja Cotineau, and their cat Zelda.